 3. When I want to level out a competitive imbalance by making the first ball harder/easier for one side.

-I should note, however, that if I have the available bodies I will have players initiate new balls rather than do it myself.
+I should note, however, that if I have the available bodies I will have players initiate new balls rather than do it myself (see Increasing player initiation for some general principles).
 For example, in bingo-bango-bongo, if I have 14 players I will use the two not currently in the play to send in the free balls.
 Granted, putting in free balls isn’t exactly working on high quality contacts, but it helps keep them involved and engaged.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.